Best bets for what to do this weekend

 Air Force concert

-The Air Force Concert Band and Singing Sergeants will perform a free concert 7:30 p.m.
-April 1 concluding the Clover School District Auditorium Performing Arts Series.
-The band features 53 active duty Airmen.
+The Air Force Concert Band and Singing Sergeants will perform free,7:30 p.m.
+Saturday, concluding the Clover School District Auditorium Performing Arts Series.
+Band features 53 active-duty airmen.
 Singing Sergeants is the official chorus of the U.S. Air Force with 23 members.
-Tickets are required for the free concert.
+Tickets required for the free concert.
 Call 803-222-8018.

 Lunch with an astronaut

 Tom Jones, a planetary scientist and and a veteran NASA astronaut who has flown on four space shuttle missions, will have two events in April hosted by the Museum of York County.
 “Have Lunch with an Astronaut” is noon-2 p.m.
 April 12.
 Deadline to sign up is April 2.
-Those attending will have a pizza lunch and get a copy of his book “Ask an Astronaut.”
+Enjoy a pizza lunch and get a copy of his book “Ask an Astronaut.”
 Cost is $25 for one adult and a child; each additional person is $8.
 No refunds.
 Not suitable for age 6 and younger.
-A question-and-answer session and book signing is 7-8:30 p.m.
-Cost is $5, members; $8, non-members.
+A question-and-answer session and book signing at 7-8:30 p.m.
+Cost is $5, members; $8, nonmembers.
 Limited seating.
-To RSVP for either event, call 803-981-9182 or email scheduler@chmuseums.org.
+RSVP for either event at 803-981-9182 or email scheduler@chmuseums.org.

 Comments